mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 And you know what?
 I respect that.
 I respect works of art that have a coherent sense of conviction; even if they espouse values I don't personally hold.
 For instance, one of my favourite science fiction novels of all time, *A Canticle for Leibowitz*, is intensely steeped in Catholicism (the "Wandering Jew" shows up repeatedly and, at one point, it's implied that one of the characters is the Second Coming of Christ).

 Anyway, the abortion debate in America is weird, man.
 I'm not sure I fully understand it.
 It can't be explained away in terms of a minority cohort having a stranglehold on public discussion or engaging in policy capture.
 The issue is deeply divisive across the nation in a way that few other industrialised Western countries experience.
+According to a 2018 Gallup poll, it goes 48% either way, ladies and gentlemen.

 Anyway, *A Quiet Place* is effective.
 Worth a watch.
 But remember that John Krasinski is probably helping dismantle *Roe v.
 Wade*.
 Now think about that the next time you see him flirt with Pam on *The Office*.

 Next month: Going to smash out some more Nabokov and hopefully see some international films I've heard good things about at MIFF.

-*48% either way, ladies and gentlemen (Gallup, 2018)*

 ## 28 August 2018 — August 2018 reviews